nicoleyfq/COVID-Analysis/README.md

 3. **County-level Adjacency Matrix** To ensure a graphical component to our analysis, we obtained a dataset that represents, on a county level, neighboring counties to any of the ~3000 points within the US.

 4. **Multi-scale Dynamic Human Mobility Flow Dataset** This <a href=https://github.com/GeoDS/COVID19USFlows> dataset </a> attempted to predict human mobility flow during the COVID-19 epidemic.
-It is an up-to-date multiscale dynamic human mobility flow dataset across the United States,
+It is an up-to-date multiscale dynamic human mobility flow dataset across the United States.